 Natasza is a graduate of the DePaul Theatre School where she excelled in the art of faux wood grain and the property arts.
 She has received her Masters in Interior Architecture at Rhode Island School of Design and has since practiced Interior Design.
 While her MIA has made her MIA to the theatre, she was guided to Edge of the Wood to assist in scenic painting for She Loves Me and has never left!
 With the Resident Theatre Natasza designed The Fantasticks, worked as the scenic painter for She Loves Me, Arcadia, and Light Up the Sky, designed the combined and convertable set for The Seagull and Holiday in rep, and designed The Mystery of Edwin Drood, Meet Me In St. Louis, The Beautiful People, Pride & Prejudice, Middletown, The Book of Will, The Crucible, and The Minutes.

 Chris Toft, Director

 Chris has performed in six Resident Theatre productions, most recently as Mr. Bennet in Pride & Prejudice in 2019.
 Other roles include Editor Webb in Our Town, Nick Potter in Holiday, Malvolio in Twelfth Night, and The Chairman in The Mystery of Edwin Drood.
 He also leapt into Edge’s Zoom theatre performances during the height of COVID, appearing in four and directing one.
-Chris directed The Crucible, our Studio Series production of Betrayal, and was the Assistant Director for The Book of Will.
+Chris directed The Crucible and our Studio Series production of Betrayal and was the Assistant Director for The Book of Will.